icgrp/ese532_handouts/_sources/hw4/homework_submission.md

         As we saw, `Filter_vertical`
         function works on seven 8-bit data elements at a time.
-        Describe how our neon intrinsic implementation deal with a number of data elements that is not divisible by the number of vector lanes without losing significant performance?
+        Describe how our neon intrinsic implementation deals with a number of data elements that is not divisible by the number of vector lanes without losing significant performance?
 (3 lines)
         ````{hint}